HackYourFuture/React/documentation/homework/W4-homework.md

 # Homework Week 4

 Base your week 4 homework on the result of week 3.
-We are going to connect your React code to a basic Node.js backend, using Express.js.
+We are going to implement client-side routing in our application, using [React-Router](https://reacttraining.com/react-router/web/guides/quick-start).

 ## Learning goals

-By doing this homework you will achieve the following:
+By doing this homework you will learn:

-- Understand `how backend and frontend connect`
-- Learn about what `endpoints` are
+- How the `concept of routing` is applied to a SPA
+- `Create structure` for your frontend app

 ## Outline

-TBD
+1. Refactor the Express server to hand client-side routing over to React-Router

+**NOT FINISHED**

+2. Incorporate React-Router into your application.

+- Make a separate frontend route for each week of your homework
+- `/week1` should display your Static Todolist
+- `/week2` should display your improved Dynamic Todolist
+- `/week3` should display your components that present the data from the API call above
+- Put links to each route in the component that's displayed in the `/` route

 ## Extra material to practice

-TBD
+- Play around with the code from [Modal Gallery](https://reacttraining.com/react-router/web/example/modal-gallery)

 ## Scoring